-Even though NiceHash proved that the team behind the project is comprised of true professionals, and mining operations were quickly relaunched after various internal investigations, there are some out there that have lost faith in NiceHash.
+Even though NiceHash proved that the team behind the project is composed of true professionals, and mining operations were quickly relaunched after various internal investigations, there are some out there that have lost faith in NiceHash.

 Miners are paid directly into their wallets when the minimum payouts are reached.
-Even though it’s not as popular as NiceHash, Minergate has one advantage over the first: it doesn’t provide users with the option of storing their earnings on the platform.
+Even though it’s not as popular as NiceHash, MinerGate has one advantage over the first: it doesn’t provide users with the option of storing their earnings on the platform.

 The software can be downloaded and installed quite easily and can be used only after users create an account.
 In terms of features, the highlights are an automatic algorithm switching capability that ensures that users mine only the most profitable coins and the option to manually optimize the machines for a specific coin.
 It’s designed to cater to the needs of both advanced and beginner miners.

-The HoneyMiner app is a Windows application that allows you to access a relatively new mining service, converting your system into a mining rig for some extra passive income.
+The Honeyminer is a Windows application that allows you to access a relatively new mining service, converting your system into a mining rig for some extra passive income.
 The software automatically detects which coin is the most profitable to mine at any point in time.
 Another big benefit is the fact that the app converts all cryptocurrencies mined into Bitcoin before users are paid.

 The built-in Crypto Calculator allows users to determine just how much they can earn by HOLD-ing their coins for a specified period of time.
 HoneyMiner is easy to install and, unlike most other similar apps, it only requires users to enter a valid email address before they can start mining.

 WinMiner is another platform that promises to turn users’ unused computing power into small, passive revenue.
-The software is smartly designed to make use of a computer’s hardware only when it’s not needed by its owner thanks to a system called Auto Mode.
+The software is smartly designed to make use of a computer’s hardware only when it’s not needed by its owner, thanks to a system called Auto Mode.
 In short, the program allows for a PC to work 100% of the time rather than being idle while its users are away.

 Users are rewarded in Bitcoin, USD, or Ethereum.
 The software analyzes each system and determines which miner to use and which coin to mine based on the results.
-Unfortunately, only system running Windows 7 or higher are accepted.
+Unfortunately, only systems running Windows 7 or higher are accepted.
 Eligible computers are also required to have an Intel CPU and a graphics card of 2GB memory or higher.

 Computta is another software that promises to turn any decent, modern-day computer into a 24/7 passive income generator.
 The main goal of Computta is to remove all the complexities usually associated with crypto mining.
-They program is very user-friendly, and it can be used even by the most inexperienced users.
+The program is very user-friendly, and it can be used even by the most inexperienced users.

 The mining platform converts all earnings into Bitcoins and displays balances in USD.
 Users who refer other people to the platform will receive various rewards.
 The main benefit of this software is its simplicity.
-It’s a fully automated as Computta runs in the background and it works out of the box, without any type of intervention from its users.
+It’s a fully automated, as Computta runs in the background and works out of the box, without any type of intervention from its users.